 - It is useful to give the formal, taxonomic identity of a virus at first mention in a paper, after which the informal name can typically be used.

-We use the following capitalization style as per the most recent AMA guidelines (July 2020):
+We use the following capitalization style as per the most recent AMA guidelines:

 "Black" and "White" (adj) when describing race.